 No. 4 San Diego St still unbeaten after rout of New Mexico

 ALBUQUERQUE, N.M.
+(AP) — It didn't take San Diego State long to put away New Mexico and remain undefeated.

-(AP) -- KJ Feagin scored 18 points and No. 4 San Diego State routed undermanned New Mexico 85-57 on Wednesday night to remain the lone unbeaten team in the country.
+KJ Feagin scored 18 points and the No. 4 Aztecs scored the first 17 points of the game to rout undermanned New Mexico 85-57 on Wednesday night.

-San Diego State made seven of its first nine shots, including three 3-pointers, to blow the game open early.
+San Diego State (22-0, 11-0 Mountain West) made seven of its first nine shots, including three 3-pointers, to blow the game open early.
 The Lobos missed their first seven shots and also turned it over twice in that span.
-The lead never dropped below 12 points thereafter.
+The lead never dropped below 12 points thereafter and the Aztecs continued their perfect season.

+Malachi Flynn added 12 points with six assists and was the key to the game.

+“We played the right way and we were rewarded for it,” Aztecs coach Brian Dutcher said.
+“Malachi was a perfect example of it.
+He could have run out here and scored 20 or 30 points but he didn’t care.
+He just moved the ball.
+He played effortless basketball.
+He set the tone.”

 New Mexico, which lost at home for the first time this season, was missing four starters from the beginning of the season – two to suspensions, one because he was dismissed and another for an injury.